upros/tls-pok/draft-friel-tls-eap-dpp.md

 # IANA Considerations

-IANA will allocated an ExtensionPSKIdentityType for the bskey type from the TLS 1.3 repository created by [extensible-psks] and replace TBD in this document with that number.
+None.

 # Security Considerations

 Bootstrap and trust establishment by the TLS server is based on proof of knowledge of the client's bootstrap public key, a non-public datum.
 The TLS server obtains proof that the client knows its bootstrap public key and, in addition, also possesses its corresponding private analog.

 Trust on the part of the client is based on validation of the server certificate and the TLS 1.3 handshake.
-In addition, the client assumes that knowledge of its public bootstrapping key is not widely disseminated and therefore any device that proves knowledge of it's bootstrapping key is the appropriate device from which to receive provisioning, for instance via {{?RFC7170}}. [duckling] describes a security model for this type of "imprinting".
+In addition, the client assumes that knowledge of its public bootstrapping key is not widely disseminated and therefore any device that proves knowledge of its bootstrapping key is the appropriate device from which to receive provisioning, for instance via {{?RFC7170}}. [duckling] describes a security model for this type of "imprinting".

 An attack on the bootstrapping method which substitutes the public key of a corrupted device for the public key of an honest device can result in the TLS sever on-boarding and trusting the corrupted device.